 But how to leverage that content you publish elsewhere on your own site?
 How to let your audience read it too?

-The myth is that is your republish your own guest blogs on your own site it is going to lead to duplicate content warnings and problems for both sites.
+There is a myth that if you republish your own guest blogs on your own site it is going to lead to duplicate content warnings and problems for both sites.
 That won’t happen if you use a canonical HTML tag when you are republishing, which links back to the original source.
 That tag is

 <link rel=canonical href=”YOUR GUEST POST URL HERE”/>.